apache/trafficserver/doc/developer-guide/api/functions/TSRemap.en.rst

 :data:`TS_SUCCESS` on success, and :data:`TS_ERROR` otherwise.
 A return value of :data:`TS_ERROR` is unrecoverable.

 :func:`TSRemapDoRemap` returns a status code that indicates whether the HTTP transaction has been modified and whether Traffic Server should continue to evaluate the chain of remap plugins.
-If the transaction was modified, the plugin should return :data:`TSREMAP_DID_REMAP` or :data:`TSREMAP_DID_REMAP_STOP`; otherwise it should return :data:`TSREMAP_NO_REMAP` or :data:`TSREMAP_NO_REMAP_STOP`.
+If the transaction was modified, the plugin should return :macro:`TSREMAP_DID_REMAP` or :macro:`TSREMAP_DID_REMAP_STOP`; otherwise it should return :macro:`TSREMAP_NO_REMAP` or :macro:`TSREMAP_NO_REMAP_STOP`.
+If Traffic Server should not send the transaction to subsequent plugins in the remap chain, return :macro:`TSREMAP_NO_REMAP_STOP` or :macro:`TSREMAP_DID_REMAP_STOP`.
-If Traffic Server should not send the transaction to subsequent plugins in the remap chain, return :data:`TSREMAP_NO_REMAP_STOP` or :data:`TSREMAP_DID_REMAP_STOP`.
-Returning :data:`TSREMAP_ERROR` causes Traffic Server to stop evaluating the remap chain and respond with an error.
+Returning :macro:`TSREMAP_ERROR` causes Traffic Server to stop evaluating the remap chain and respond with an error.

 See Also